-8.0 ENVIRONMENTAL JUSTICE STUDY
+9.0 ENVIRONMENTAL JUSTICE STUDY

-Data compilation and analysis of EJ communities has begun.
-Duke Energy anticipates distributing a draft study report to the Operations RC during the second quarter of 2023.
-Preliminary results indicate there may be no adverse effects to EJ communities, so the public outreach meeting included in the study plan may not be warranted.
+Duke Energy distributed the draft study report to the Operations RC on June 6, 2023.
+The report identified Environmental Justice (EJ) communities within the 5-mile buffer area.
+However, results indicate there may be no adverse effects to EJ communities, so the public outreach meeting included in the study plan may not be warranted.
 The need for such a meeting will be discussed with the Operations RC during the summer of 2023 in conjunction with its review of the draft study report.